15 Pho Tips for a Flat Belly

 Spice It Up

 Not all the condiments on the side tray are bad.
 Most restaurants serve spicy chilis with their Pho.
 If you can handle the heat, toss in a few to give your soup a kick.
-Spicy foods are one of the 55 Best-Ever Ways to Boost Your Metabolism.
+Spicy foods are one of the best ways to boost your metabolism.
 So, go ahead and spice up your Pho!

 More veggies and herbs are also likely to be delivered to your table.
 You’ll probably find bean sprouts, Thai basil, scallions, cilantro, and sawtooth herb.
 Like the lime, these are great alternatives to the sauces for boosting flavor.
 Add the bean sprouts for a low-calorie crunch option and the sawtooth herb for a uniquely Vietnamese dining experience.
 In this case, it’s not bad to take sides!